When can I apply?

 1. Check your eligibility

-The Whitley Awards are for wildlife and nature conservation focused projects.
+The Whitley Awards are for wildlife conservation projects based in developing countries.
 Application to the Whitley Awards is open and applicants do not need to be nominated.
 Please read the Eligibility section for full details.

 2. Download and complete the application form

 The Application Form is a Word document that you can save to your computer and complete in your own time.
-The Guidance Notes are in PDF format.
+The Guidance Notes are also in a Word document and include the form for referees.

 3. Contact your three referees